Routific Competitors: 6 Alternatives for Your Delivery Route Planning

 - Create waybills: With a waybill, you can create orders for your couriers that tell them where they’re going and who they’re delivering to.
 Plus, Tookan’s waybills come with barcodes that your couriers can scan when they pick up a parcel and again when they drop it off.

 - Geofence specific areas: Create operational areas to organize your couriers by availability or preference.
-This is a feature for delivery teams who are made up from various independent couriers.
+This is a feature for delivery teams who are made up of various independent couriers.

 - Fulfillment automation: This is a feature that’s beneficial for the healthcare industry or any delivery service where drivers have a surplus of goods in their delivery vehicle.
 A customer can place an order and that order will automatically be sent to the driver nearest them who has stock.